 Winter Squash, Butternut Squash, Acorn Squash.
 I’m not a big squash fan, but lots of people are.
 Butternut squash makes good soup.
 Baking an Acorn squash with a little butter and cinnamon is great.
 And Winter squash brightens up a vegetable saute or stir-fry.

 Cabbage.
-Not a fan.
-In fact, I can’t stand cabbage in any form or type.
-Not Bok Choy, Kimchi or cole slaw.
-But lots of people do like it.
 Cabbage will usually hold up fairly well for a while after picking.
-But fermenting, as in Kimchi or Sauerkraut, or pickling will keep this vegetable strong for months to come.
+But fermenting, as in Kimchi, Sauerkraut, or pickling will keep this vegetable strong for months to come.

 Cauliflower, Broccoli, Brussels Sprouts.
-Cabbage has lots of relatives, these among them.
+Cabbage has lots of relatives.
 Broccoli and cauliflower keep for several days and are easy to cook, usually steaming.
 Other vegetables in this group often are harvested earlier in the season and require a little more skill to get them right.

 Turnips.
 Another member of the cabbage family, it is often grown and used in the same parts of the world as cabbage.
 It has a sharp, tangy flavor that’s good in soups.
 It is also cooked the same way potatoes are.

 Beets.
-Again, not a fan.
-Many people aren’t, probably because of bad experiences with this vegetable as children.
-But beets are very versatile.
+Beets are very versatile.
 The tops can be eaten as a salad or as cooked greens like spinach or collards.
 The stems are popular in Asian cooking, especially stir-fries, and have a taro flavor.
-The root part is the best known and can be boiled, grilled, steamed or fried.
+The root part is the best known and can be boiled, grilled, steamed, or fried.
 Just peel and cut into pieces.
-Then season with butter, oil and/or spices, and it tastes pretty good.
+Then season with butter, oil, and/or spices, and it tastes pretty good.
 Like most root vegetables, if stored properly it will last for several weeks.